nicktu12/deezer-api-explorer/README.md

 # Deezer API Explorer
 This application was built to visualize endpoints of the Deezer API.
 Tasks included implementing an autocomplete feature, retrieving albums based on a selected artist and viewing album details for a selected album.
-The application was build with React, Redux, Redux-sagas and SCSS/Sass.
+The application was built with React, Redux, Redux-sagas and SCSS/Sass.

 ## Getting Started
 Clone down this repository and install npm.
 Execute the following command in your CLI.